Median-of-k Jumplists and Dangling-Min BSTs: Jumplists

 Jumplists consist of \emph{nodes}, where each node $v$ stores a successor pointer ($v.\id{next}$) and a key ($v.\id{key}$).
-The nodes are connected using the next pointers to form a singly-linked list, the \emph{backbone} of the jumplist, so that the key fields are sorted ascendingly. \footnote{ We consider jumplists as a representation of a \emph{set} of keys; \ie, we assume that the keys stored in a jumplist are always distinct.
-Our operations will make sure that no duplicate insertions are possible. } For several reasons, it is convenient to add a ``dummy'' header node whose key field is ignored; if convenient we assume $v_0.\id{key} = -\infty$, but we never actually access this key in our algorithms.
+The nodes are connected using the next pointers to form a singly-linked list, the \emph{backbone} of the jumplist, so that the key fields are sorted ascendingly. \footnote{ We assume the keys stored in a jumplist are distinct.
+The insert procedures will prevent duplicate insertions. } It is convenient to add a ``dummy'' header node $v_0$ whose key field is ignored; ($v_0.\id{key} = -\infty$).
+If $x_1 < \cdots < x_n$ are the keys stored in the jumplist, we have the $n+1$ nodes $v_0,v_1,\ldots,v_n$ with $v_i.\id{key} = x_i$ and $v_{i-1}.\id{next} = v_i$ for $i=1,\ldots,n$.
+A jumplist on $n$ keys will always have $m=n+1$ nodes; we use $n$ and $m$ in this meaning throughout the paper.